akarazhev/ConfluencePublisher/doc/ai/13-docker-deployment.md

 ## Task

-Create Docker configuration for containerized deployment of the Confluence Publisher application.
+Create container configuration (Docker/Podman) for containerized deployment of the Confluence Publisher application.

 ## Constraints

-- All backend and frontend builds MUST run inside the defined Docker images; the host environment MUST NOT require local Java, Gradle, Node.js, or Angular CLI installations.
+- All backend and frontend builds MUST run inside the defined container images (Docker/Podman-compatible); the host environment MUST NOT require local Java, Gradle, Node.js, or Angular CLI installations.
-- `docker compose up --build` MUST be sufficient to build all images and start the full application from a clean checkout on a machine that has only Docker and Docker Compose installed.
+- Running `docker compose up --build` or `podman compose up --build` MUST be sufficient to build all images and start the full application from a clean checkout on a machine that has only Docker or Podman with a Compose-compatible CLI installed.

 ## Files to Create